Bias-Variance Tradeoff of Matching Prior to Difference-in-Differences When Parallel Trends is Violated: Variance in Univariate Simplified Case

 \subsection{Matching on \texorpdfstring{$X,Y_0$}{X,Y0}}

 In this section, we analyze further when it is better to additionally match on $Y_0$ after matching on $X$.
-We begin by stating a surprising result: \begin{lemma}[\textbf{Matching on $X,Y_0$ always helps}] Assuming the same conditions in Theorem \ref{Thm 3.1}, additionally matching on pre-treatment outcomes always reduces variance relative to matching only on observed covariates, i.e., $\text{Var} \left( \hat{\tau}_{\text{DiD}^{X}} \right) \geq \text{Var} \left( \hat{\tau}_{\text{DiD}^{X,Y_0}} \right)$ always holds. \end{lemma} The proof is provided in \ref{Appendix B.2}.
+We begin by stating a surprising result: \begin{lemma}[\textbf{Matching on $X,Y_0$ always helps}] Assuming the same conditions in Theorem \ref{Thm 3.1}, additionally matching on pre-treatment outcomes always reduces variance relative to matching only on observed covariates, i.e., $\Var \left( \hat{\tau}_{\text{DiD}^{X}} \right) \geq \Var\left( \hat{\tau}_{\text{DiD}^{X,Y_0}} \right)$ always holds. \end{lemma} The proof is provided in Appendix \ref{Appendix B.2}.
 This result states that regardless of the degree of informativeness of the reliability term, matching additionally on the pre-treatment outcome always reduces the variance relative to matching only on observed covariates.
 In other words, when considering matching additionally on $Y_0$ there is no tradeoff.
 As a reminder, the pre-treatment outcome contains information about $\theta$, thus matching on the pre-treatment outcome ``imperfectly'' matches $\theta$.
-We explore this intuition further before.

-Theorem~\ref{Thm 3.1} shows that many sources of variation are similar when comparing $\text{Var} \left( \hat{\tau}_{\text{DiD}^{X}} \right)$ and $\text{Var} \left( \hat{\tau}_{\text{DiD}^{X, Y_0}} \right)$.
+We acknowledge that this result may, to some extent, be attributed to our specific matching algorithm $\mathcal{M}$ used in Definition \ref{Matching: near-perfect one-to-one matching without replacement}.
+However, the general insights behind this result remain clear.
+Specifically, Theorem~\ref{Thm 3.1} shows that many sources of variation are similar when comparing $\Var \left( \hat{\tau}_{\text{DiD}^{X}} \right)$ and $\Var\left( \hat{\tau}_{\text{DiD}^{X, Y_0}} \right)$.
 For example, there is no sample-size tradeoff since one has already conducted matching and the effective sample size for both estimators are $n_1$ for the treatment group and also $n_1$ for the new matched control group.
 Furthermore, both estimators do not have variation source (4) from $X$ as $X$ is matched on.
 Lastly, both estimators are similarly affected by the correlation through the $(1- \rho^2)$ term.